-Proudly lying at an altitude of 2,300m (7,500 feet), the ski village of Val Thorens is officially the highest ski resort in Europe and is part of the Trois Vallées ski area.
-The snow in this area is pretty much guaranteed and it’s a great bet for early or late season skiing with it’s own glacier; Cime de Caron, at 3,200m.
+Proudly lying at an altitude of 2,300m (7,500 feet), the ski village of Val Thorens is officially the highest ski resort in Europe and is part of Les Trois Vallées ski area.
+The snow in this area is pretty much guaranteed and it’s a great bet for early or late season skiing with its own glacier; Cime de Caron, at 3,200m.

 Val Thorens, renowned for being a fully “ski in/ski out” resort, now has some serious options for the luxury hotel aficionados looking for great mountains and a bit of pampering.
 Luxury spas and Michelin starred restaurants, once the reserve of Courchevel 1850, are now being developed to take advantage of this unique position.